 The garden centre has a number of ornamental gardens on site which are all maintained by the trainees and Nursery staff.
 Retail experience can also be gained in the shop if the trainee is so inclined.
 All of these areas provide widespread experience in the garden centre sector.

-Once Levels 1 and 2 are successfully completed trainees may be offered to take Level 3 where they are given an employment contract and they may be able to attend a local college to obtain an NVQ qualification in Amenity Horticulture, PA1 and PA6 spraying certificates, First Aid and Manual Handling training.
+After six months once Levels 1 and 2 are successfully completed trainees may be offered to take Level 3 where they are given an employment contract and they may be able to attend a local college to obtain an NVQ qualification in Amenity Horticulture, PA1 and PA6 spraying certificates, First Aid and Manual Handling training.
 There is an option for candidates to achieve further awards if they wish.

 Participation in qualifications is encouraged in this department to complement practical skills, and our on-site tutor is available to provide any necessary support with written work and with general communication.